cdapio/coopr/docs/docs/source/guide/bcp/data-center-bcp.rst

 * One ZooKeeper process
 * One database process

-The diagram below shows the logical deployment diagram of Cask Coopr for HA in a datacenter-
+The diagram below shows the logical deployment diagram of Coopr for HA in a datacenter-

 .. _single-dc:
 .. figure:: /_images/ha_within_colo.png